+FSHS provides students with several different types of vaccinations.
 You can be given the standard vaccinations at the FSHS service unit in your study town.
-Standard vaccinations are those belonging to the national vaccination programme, such as tetanus, diphtheria and polio vaccinations.
-Vaccinations in the national vaccination programme are free of charge.
-For more information on the national vaccination programme visit the website of the Finnish Institute for Health and Welfare.
+A standard vaccination is part of the Finnish national vaccination programme, such as tetanus, diphtheria and polio vaccinations.
+These vaccines are free of charge.
+For more information on the national vaccination programme, visit the website of the Finnish Institute for Health and Welfare.

 Some vaccines are given seasonally, such as the influenza vaccine.
 Influenza vaccinations take place yearly according to a particular schedule.
 We will inform you about the vaccination schedule well before the influenza season.

 If you belong to a risk group, we will also give you the vaccines intended for risk groups and offer you guidance on them.
-For more information on vaccinations for adults belonging to risk groups visit the website of the Finnish Institute for Health and Welfare.
+For more information on vaccines provided for adults belonging to risk groups visit the website of the Finnish Institute for Health and Welfare.

 Book a vaccination appointment by contacting us through SelfChat or through calling our service number.